WaleedK2000/waleedk2000/README.md

 Welcome to my GitHub profile!

-I'm a passionate **Software Engineer**, currently working at Codeaza Technologies.
+I'm a **Software Engineer**, currently working at Codeaza Technologies.
 My commitment to quality is reflected in the maintenance of clean, efficient code and a dedication to front-end development that resonates with users.
 As a graduate of Computer Science, my academic and professional journey is underpinned by a continuous pursuit of excellence and innovation in the tech industry.

 ---